Konamiman/Nestor80/docs/LanguageReference.md

 Put it another way, if you want your code to be automatically detected as intended to be assembled as absolute, use an `ORG` instruction as the first "effective" source code line (so the first line except blanks, comments, macro definitions and constant definitions).

+⚠ If you want to know the exact source line in which Nestor80 selects the build type, run Nestor80 with a verbosity level of at least two (with the `--status-verbosity` argument).

 ⚠ If the build type is forced to absolute with `--build-type` but the code contains no `ORG` instructions, an implicit `ORG 0` at the beginning of the code is assumed.

 Some assembler instructions make sense only in the context of relocatable code, for example `CSEG`, `DSEG`, `PUBLIC` OR `EXTRN`; these instructions will do nothing, and the assembler will throw warnings, if they are found while assembling absolute code.